 This Policy and Management Plan has been developed in conjunction with State Government and local stakeholders.
-It has also been prepared in response to the directions set by Melbourne 2030 and later reviewed against Plan Melbourne, with the DSE and local stakeholders, in response to the directions set by Melbourne 2030 and in line with the constraints set out within the State Planning Policy Framework.
+It has also been prepared in response to the directions set by Melbourne 2030 and later reviewed against Plan Melbourne, and in line with the constraints set out within the State Planning Policy Framework.